How To Use Facebook And Fake News To Get People To Murder Each Other

 One of the biggest fake news campaigns in South Sudan took place in mid-July 2016 to mobilize support against a proposed UN force meant to deploy in Juba, the capital.

-The UN’s proposed 4000-troop strong force was meant to secure the city after government troops forced the rebels out of the capital last July.
-The fighting killed hundreds and over one hundred women were raped, including aid workers attacked by government troops in the Terrain hotel, where Americans were singled out for abuse.
+The UN’s proposed 4,000-troop force was meant to secure the city after government troops forced the rebels out of the capital last July.
+The fighting killed hundreds and over 100 women were raped, including aid workers attacked by government troops in the Terrain hotel, where Americans were singled out for abuse.

 The government strongly opposed the deployment, and pro-government social media accounts launched a massive effort online to spread false stories while aggressively targeting the UN, the US, and foreign journalists for abuse.